sommd/quake3-aws/README.md

 This is a small [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) template to quickly set up an ioquake3 server running on an EC2 instance with a public IP address and SSH access.

-The default configuration uses a `t3.micro` instance which is eligible for [AWS Free Tier](https://aws.amazon.com/free/), so it should be free for 12 months and afterwards should cost _around_ \$5 a month if running 24/7.
+The default configuration uses a `t2.micro` instance which is eligible for [AWS Free Tier](https://aws.amazon.com/free/), so it should be free for 12 months and afterwards should cost _around_ \$10 a month (\$5 if you switch to a `nano` instance) if running 24/7.
 But the advantage of this template is that you can easily undeploy it whenever you're not using it, and redeploy it in ~5 minutes when you want to use it again, so you only pay for it while you're using it.

 ## Pre-requisites